 Retirement and salary reduction plans

-Contributions to an IRA or other retirement plan such as 401K, 403B, and 457 may lessen your tax burden, but there are limits as to how much can be contributed each year.
+Contributions to an IRA or other retirement plan such as 401K, 403B, and 457 may decrease your tax, but there are limits as to how much can be contributed each year.
 These limits are established annually by the Internal Revenue Service.
 Landowners are encouraged to seek the advice of a qualified financial professional to determine the benefits and limitations.

 Prepaid taxes and mortgage interest

 Taxpayers may prepay their Ohio income tax, real estate taxes, and mortgage interest for the upcoming year, thus allowing the expenses to be itemized on Schedule A for federal tax purposes.
+The Tax Cuts and Job Act has changed the standard deduction amounts which could decrease the ability to use this strategy.
 Note that making these elections could affect the landowner's Alternative Minimum Tax (AMT) calculation.
 Professional guidance is suggested before prepaying these expenses.

 Contributions made to qualified organizations, such as those with 501(C)(3) status, churches, and other qualified organizations, can help lower tax liability.
-Current contributions are limited to 50% of the taxpayer's adjusted gross income with excess contributions permitted to be carried to future years.
+Current contributions are limited to 60% of the taxpayer's adjusted gross income with excess contributions permitted to be carried to future years.
+Deductions may be further limited to 50%, 30%, or 20% of adjusted gross income, depending on the type of property given and the type of organization given to.
 For donations of $250 or more, written confirmation is required.
+For more information about charitable giving, please refer to IRS Publication 526.

 Minimizing profit from Schedule F and Schedule C businesses

 Section 179 Expensing and Accelerated First Year Depreciation allowances have allowed businesses to write off capital expenditures immediately minimizing taxable income or creating a loss from these schedules.
 There are special rules for using these accelerated depreciation measures.
-For instance, the current limit for Section 179 expensing is limited to farm income and has a yearly maximum ($139,000 in 2012).
-Accelerated First Year Depreciation is limited to 50% of the purchase price for 2012.
+The current limit for Section 179 expensing is limited to farm income and has a yearly maximum. in 2020, the Section 179 limit for 2020 is $1,020,000 with a 2.55 million dollar phase out limit.
+Accelerated First Year Depreciation (Bonus Depreciation) is currently allowed at 100% of the purchase price for 2020.
+This depreciation will remain at 100% through 2020 before a phase out begins.
+Currently, bonus depreciation will be eliminated in 2027.
 Because depreciation is an amortized deduction, purchasing assets which are to be depreciated to reduce your tax liability may not be the best use of your cash.
 Evaluate your current situation to determine if purchasing depreciable assets is appropriate.
 Taxpayers should be aware that changes to the percentage and limitation amounts often change during the tax year, often in the taxpayer's favor.
 Consultation with a tax professional is highly suggested.

 Operating expenses for oil and gas